CiganEnterprise/wedding_invitation/README.md

 ## Technologies

-For this project the technologies used are HTML5, CSS3, Bootstrap, FontAwesome, Javascript, Jquery, Python Django, SQL based database.
+For this project the technologies used are HTML5, CSS3, Bootstrap, Javascript, Jquery, Python Django, SQL based database (sqlite3).

 ## Future Development